franklindrw/apeperia_Alura/README.md

-# apeperia_Alura
+# projeto-apeperia
- Projeto Apeperia para estudo de Layouts Responsivos para Web.
-Apoio das aulas da Formação Frontend Alura.
+Arquivos do projeto para a Apeperia